-The following lemma shows that every 4-edge-connected graph with an edge-tangle induced by an immersion of a large wall has an edge-tangle controlling a complete graph-thorns.
+Recall that every large wall has a natural edge-tangle in it by Lemma \ref{wall has edge-tangle}, and every immersion induces an edge-tangle by Lemma \ref{immersion induces edge-tangle}.
+The following lemma shows that every graph with no edge-cut of order three but with an edge-tangle induced by an immersion of a large wall has an edge-tangle controlling a large complete graph-thorns.

-\begin{lemma} For every positive integers $\theta$ and $t$, there exists a positive integer $w$ such that the following holds.
-If $G$ is a 4-edge-connected graph and $\E$ is an edge-tangle in $G$ of order $w$ induced by a $w \times w$ wall-immersion, then there exists an edge-tangle $\E' \subseteq \E$ of order at least $\theta$ in $G$ controlling a $K_t$-thorns. \end{lemma}
+\begin{lemma} For any positive integers $\theta$ and $t$, there exists a positive integer $w=w(\theta,t)$ with $w>\theta$ such that the following holds.
+If $G$ is a graph with no edge-cut of order three, and $\E$ is an edge-tangle in $G$ of order $w$ induced by a $2w \times 4w$ wall-immersion and the natural tangle of order $w$ in the $2w \times 4w$ wall, then there exists an edge-tangle $\E' \subseteq \E$ of order at least $\theta$ in $G$ controlling a $K_t$-thorns. \end{lemma}